mixpanel/tracking-proxy/README.md

 ### EU Residency
 This proxy server resolves requests to `api.mixpanel.com`, which points to Mixpanel's primary data centers in the United States.
 If you are using Mixpanel's **[EU Data Residency](https://docs.mixpanel.com/docs/other-bits/privacy-and-security/eu-residency)**, you will need to change the [nginx.config](https://github.com/mixpanel/tracking-proxy/blob/master/nginx.conf#L34) from `api.mixpanel.com` to `api-eu.mixpanel.com`

+### IN Residency
+This proxy server resolves requests to `api.mixpanel.com`, which points to Mixpanel's primary data centers in the United States.
+If you are using Mixpanel's **[IN Data Residency](https://docs.mixpanel.com/docs/privacy/in-residency)**, you will need to change the [nginx.config](https://github.com/mixpanel/tracking-proxy/blob/master/nginx.conf#L34) from `api.mixpanel.com` to `api-in.mixpanel.com`

 ### Load Testing

 If you wish to load test your proxy, see **[mp-proxy-load-test](https://github.com/ak--47/mp-proxy-load-test/)** for a load testing script with artillery.